 1. Manually download the update

-If Windows Update fails to update your device, you can take a look at the update number of the update that fails to install.
-You can then head to Microsoft’s Update Catalog and download the update that is causing you problems.
-After that, it’s as simple as opening your Downloads folder and double-clicking the setup file for the update.
-Make sure to reboot when it’s done.
-This is especially helpful with updates that are larger in size, such as the Anniversary Update.
+If Windows Update fails to update your device, you can examine the update number of the failed install.
+You can then navigate to Microsoft’s Update Catalog and download the problematic update.
+Following that, simply open your Downloads folder and double-click the setup file for the update.
+Upon completion, ensure you reboot your device.
+This method is particularly useful with larger updates, such as the Anniversary Update.

 2. Run the Windows Update troubleshooter